kittyghast/CS135Group/finalProj/README.md

 The Final Project: A memory game!

+View me in RAW in order for clarification

 We'll need: